commafakir/camp-vim/05-macros.md

 console.log("hello")
 ```

 Hot damn!
 That clojure jeebie forgot to add commas in the array.
-Fix it with macro or regex.
+Fix it with macro or regex. (`e` jumps to END of word...)

 ```js
 const values = [1 2 3 4 5 6 7 8 9 10 12 13 14 15 16];